-- 3.20 To allow for the management and associated operational activities in the Forest Block at Battle Hill whilst maintaining the integrity of the park. - 3.21 To maintain, and enhance where possible, existing access arrangements through plantation forestry areas subject to forestry management requirements. - 3.22 Best practice forestry operations will be used in the management of the Battle Hill forest block and in accordance with the Greater Wellington Plantation Forest Working plan 2000 -2010 - 3.23 All forestry operations will be carried out in compliance with the Regional Policy Statement, Regional Freshwater and Soil plans and will comply with Porirua City Council plans in all areas of plantation forestry operations. - 3.24 To mitigate where appropriate the adverse effects of Greater Wellington Forestry operations on the park, including visual, soil and water conservation, noise and any utilities development. - 3.25 To mitigate the adverse effects of Greater Wellington Forestry operations, including visual, soil and water conservation on the wider catchment, particularly any downstream effects. - 3.26 To minimise disturbance to ecosystems, soil and water values through the application of best industry practice.
-Buffer zones for replanting riparian areas are to leave 10 metres unplanted on either side of the stream. - 3.27 To comply with the provisions of the New Zealand Forestry Accord.
+- 3.35 Best practice forestry operations will be used in the management of the Battle Hill forest block and in accordance with the Wellington Regional Council Plantation Forest Working Plan 2000 -2010. - 3.36 All forestry operations will be carried out in compliance with the Regional Policy Statement, Regional Freshwater and Soil Plans, and will comply with Porirua City Council plans in all areas of plantation forestry operations. - 3.37 To mitigate where appropriate the adverse effects of Regional Council forestry operations on the park, including visual, soil and water conservation, noise and any network utilities. - 3.38 To mitigate the adverse effects of Regional Council forestry operations, including visual, soil and water conservation on the wider catchment, particularly any downstream effects. - 3.39 To minimise disturbance to ecosystems, soil and water values through the application of best industry practice.
+Buffer zones for replanting riparian areas are to leave 10 metres unplanted on either side of the stream. - 3.40 To comply with the provisions of the New Zealand Forestry Accord.